Advanced setup

 To set up time series with Code Repositories, you must complete the following:

-When you create a time series sync using the time series output of Pipeline Builder the time series dataset is automatically generated and both the time series dataset and sync are correctly configured for you.
-When you manually set up your pipeline, you must explicitly generate a time series dataset that contains your formatted time series data and is required to create a time series sync.
-The dataset must contain Series ID, Value, and Timestamp columns as specified in the glossary so they can be mapped in the time series sync.
+In both cases, when you manually set up your pipeline, you must explicitly generate a time series dataset or stream that contains your formatted time series data; this is required to create a time series sync.
+The dataset or stream must contain Series ID, Value, and Timestamp columns as specified in the glossary so that these values can be mapped in the time series sync.

 All values for a series ID should be contained in the same dataset.
 Since values are fetched by their series ID, a single time series dataset can contain all values for multiple series IDs.
 For example: